Buy To Let Mortgages For Multiple Properties

-- Specialist service for landlord with multiple properties
+Specialist service for landlords with multiple properties

-- Whole of market service - we work with over 60 UK lenders
+Whole of market service - We work with over 60 UK lenders

-- Top Rates! - Access to leading market mortgage rates
+Top rates! - Access to leading market mortgage rates

-- Quick turnaround - speak to us today if you need to move quickly
+Quick turnaround - Speak to us today if you need to move quickly

-- We have lenders who will take into account previous defaults and missed payments
+We have lenders who will take into account previous defaults and missed payments

-- Looking to raise additional finance on top of your existing buy to let mortgage portfolio? - we have access to a range of finance solutions.
+Looking to raise additional finance on top of your existing buy to let mortgage portfolio? - We have access to a range of finance solutions.

 Buy to Let Mortgages for Multiple Properties

 If you want to buy a property with the intention of renting it out, you will require a specialist mortgage, known as a buy to let mortgage.
 Buying a property to rent out can offer the opportunity to benefit from capital growth on the value of the property, as well as income from rent payments.